• Skip to main content

 Prepare the Chicken Stock:

-• Place the chicken drumsticks in a pot, add 4 cups of water, and bring to a boil.
+• Place the chicken drumsticks in a pot.
+Add enough water (1 litre) to the pot to cover the chicken, and bring to a boil.

 • Cook until the chicken is tender, about 30 minutes.